 Alternatives to a Personal Loan for Closing Costs

-You may have options vs. getting a personal loan for closing costs.
+You may have options you can turn to instead of getting a personal loan for closing costs.
 Consider how else you might handle those fees.

 • Roll them into your mortgage: You may be able to add your closing costs to your mortgage, but this means you’ll increase the principal balance of your loan.
-This will increase both the principal and the interest you’ll pay over your loan term and also translates to higher monthly payments.
+This will in turn increase the interest you’ll pay.
+But it will allow you to pay off your closing costs over the 10, 20, or 30 years of your home loan.

 • Ask for a waiver: Your lender may be willing to waive certain fees.
-For example, they may reduce certain processing fees.
+For example, it may reduce certain processing fees.
 There’s no guarantee, but it can be worth asking.
-That might help you out with your final closing cost amount.
+That might help chip away at your final closing cost amount.

 • Ask the seller to pay: As mentioned previously, sellers may pay for some of the closing costs if they’re eager to ensure that the property sale doesn’t fall through.